 Withdrawal symptoms from opiate drugs – such as heroin, methadone or prescription painkillers like oxycodone – are safely controlled at Castle Craig.
-The unpleasant flu-like symptoms are managed through either gradually reducing the drug dose, using a substitute and specific medications or by using other rather emotional relaxation methods.
+We manage the unpleasant flu-like withdrawal by either gradually reducing the drug dose, using a substitute and specific medications or by using other emotional relaxation methods.

 Round the Clock Monitoring

 Another important part of detox is 24-hour monitoring.

 We know that supportive and compassionate care from our nursing and therapy team is a vital component of a smooth and successful detox.

 To ensure the best possible outcomes and safest detoxification we closely monitor each person.